zucchi99/Emotion-Recognition-of-fer2013/README.md

  13. <code>ROT_RIGHT_60_DEGREES</code>

 The final size will be almost 14 * 290 MB = 4 GB (original images included).<br/>
-Editing the notebook and selecting only the desidered, it is possible to create a dataset with only some of these filters.
+If the size is too much large, it is very easy to create a smaller dataset, by editing the notebook and selecting only the some of the filters.

 The filters now are implemented in three possible ways:
  * using a **lambda function**: (x, y, pixel) -> pixel